 The Board is separate from and operates independently of the Thurston County Assessor.
 It adjudicates appeals of assessed property valuations and other determinations of the Assessor, with a goal of providing an impartial and economical forum to hear and decide appeals brought by taxpayers.
 The Board is also responsible for equalizing the assessed values so that all real and personal properties in Thurston County are assessed equitably at 100 percent of their true and fair value, with comparable properties assessed at comparable values.

 Hearings of the Board are open to the public except for confidential proceedings involving proprietary business information.
-Hearings are held during business hours, usually in Building One, Room 152 of the Thurston County Courthouse, located at 2000 Lakeridge Drive SW in Olympia.
-NOTE: Due to COVID-19 and the need for social distancing, BOE hearings will be conducted remotely via conference call through December 2020.
+Hearings are held during business hours, currently via a conference call format.